dandv/typescript-modern-project/README.md

 * removing the `"type": "module"` line from `package.json`, and
 * changing the module line to `"module": "CommonJS"` in `tsconfig.json` (`allowSyntheticDefaultImports` also becomes unnecessary)

-Another is to import the entire module:
+What we'll do is import the entire module:

 ```js
 import Influx from 'influx';